Physical Address for health papers:

 All steers showing at the Junior National Hereford Expo (JNHE) must be registered by the American Hereford Association (AHA) and out of a registered sire and dam.
 ALL steers must have a DNA profile on file at the AHA at the time of entry.
 No steer certificates will be accepted, only registration papers.

-The online entry system will not work without a registration number, so please plan ahead to ensure registrations and transfers are handled in advance of the May 1 and June 1 deadlines.
+The online entry system will not work without a registration number, so please plan ahead to ensure registrations and transfers are handled in advance of the May 15 and June 10 deadlines.
 “PENDING” or “APPLIED FOR” will not, under any circumstances, be accepted online in the registration column or on the JNHE entry form.
-YOU MUST have a registration number before completing online entry or mailing your entry to AHA.
-Please attach a copy of your registration paper for accuracy in processing your entries.
-This includes calves on the side of cows for the cow- calf pair show.
+YOU MUST have a registration number before completing your online entry.
+This includes calves on the side of cows for the cow-calf pair show.

-Please be sure to indicate whether your heifer(s) will show in the owned show, the bred-and-owned show, or both.
-Heifers exhibited in both shows will require two entry fees and one bedding fee.
+Please be sure to indicate whether your female(s) will show in the owned show, the bred-and-owned show, or both.
+Female(s) exhibited in both shows will require two entry fees and one bedding fee.

 Porta Cool Units WILL NOT BE allowed in the barns or in the tie out areas.
 It was the decision of the National Junior Hereford Association (NJHA) Board to no longer allow Porta Cool Units due to the space issues in the barns.

-No tents will be allowed in tie outs.
+No pens or tents will be allowed in tie outs.

 No need to arrive early and mark tie outs since tie outs will be pre-assigned by state and marked by state advisors.
 All cattle will be tied on the panels provided in the tie out area and NO INDIVIDUAL PENS will be built in tie outs.
 We appreciate your cooperation with this and your help ensuring everyone has adequate space in tie outs.